New power rates effective April 1, 2023

-Residential customers can expect an average increase of about 84 cents per month.
-Some major activities supported by rates include:
+Residential customers can expect an average increase of about $3.70 per month.
+Some major factors affecting rates for 2023-2024 include:

 What Goes into Electric Rates?